AnkieFan/NotesDumpingGround/SE/Lec8_exam.md

 + Speculative Generality: unused class, method, field or parameter
 ### Couplers
 + Feature Envy: A method accesses the data of another object more than its own data.
++ Inappropriate Intimacy: One class uses the internal fields and methods of another class.
++ Message Chains: In code you see a series of calls resembling $a->b()->c()->d()$
++ Middle Man: If a class performs only one action, delegating work to another class, why does it exist at all?